Epicurius/Dynamic-memory-library/README.md

 	The memory is not erased it is just marked for re use.
 -	The library will try to “Defragment” freed memory.
 Meaning if the next or previous block is also free it will merge them into 1 free block.
--	The Library includes a visualizer.
-It only runs on OSX and will install SDL2 Frameworks into ~/Library/Frameworks/.
-	See 'Visualizer functions' section for more info.
 -	Library is “Thread safe”, it should not cause issues if used with pthread.
 -	show_alloc_mem_ex(int flags) is useful debugging tool.
 See 'Personal help functions' section for more info.
 -	ft_malloc(size_t *size, char *hash) same as standard malloc but takes in a 4 char hash